jamolnng/jamolnng.github.io/_posts/2015-06-19-OpenGL-4-Tessellation-Example.md

 	cs_out[gl_InvocationID].colors = cs_in[gl_InvocationID].colors;
 	if (gl_InvocationID == 0)
 	{
-		//lets create a lot of vertices
-		gl_TessLevelInner[0] = 1000.0;
+		//lets create a lot of vertices, this is essentially your LOD gl_TessLevelInner[0] = 1000.0;
 		gl_TessLevelOuter[0] = 1000.0;
 		gl_TessLevelOuter[1] = 1000.0;